Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 What’s Changed With Funding

-The news comes at a time when suicide rates among LGBTQ+ youth are a clear concern: The Trevor Project estimates that more than 1.8 million LGBTQ+ young people (ages 13-24) seriously consider suicide3 each year in the U.S., and at least one person attempts suicide every 45 seconds.
+The news comes at a time when suicide rates among LGBTQ+ youth are a clear concern: The Trevor Project estimates that more than 1.8 million LGBTQ+ young people (ages 13-24) seriously consider suicide2 each year in the U.S., and at least one person attempts suicide every 45 seconds.

-While the lifeline itself remains operational, defunding affects the system’s ability to meet increasing demand.
+While the lifeline itself remains operational, defunding specialized services affects the system’s ability to meet increasing demand.
 This doesn’t mean 988 is shutting down, but it does mean fewer resources for hiring staff, training specialized counselors, and expanding outreach programs.

-Infographic timeline showing the history and challenges of the 988 Suicide & Crisis Lifeline, from the launch of the National Suicide Prevention Lifeline in 2005 to the official rollout of 988 in 2022, highlighting increased call volume, federal funding boosts, and ongoing financial support gaps.
+Infographic timeline showing the history and challenges of the 988 Suicide and Crisis Lifeline, from the launch of the National Suicide Prevention Lifeline in 2005 to the official rollout of 988 in 2022, highlighting increased call volume, federal funding boosts, and ongoing financial support gaps.

 Unfortunately, funding cuts rarely affect everyone equally.
 According to the American Foundation for Suicide Prevention, “Certain populations uniquely at risk continue to be underrepresented in suicide research and face disproportionate inequities in accessing the care,4 support, and services needed to improve mental health and prevent suicide.”